 When you're cooking, you're not only watching more than one pot, you're entertaining guests and remembering recipes.
-First, you need Planning, as you choose the courses, select the ingredients and calculate how much you must cook.
+First, you need planning, as you choose the courses, select the ingredients and calculate how much you must cook.

-Your Eye-Hand Coordination prevents you from spilling things, cutting off your fingers or burning yourself on the stove.
-You'll need Divided Attention so you can watch two pots at the same time while you entertain your friends with stories about how you set a pot holder on fire the last time you made this dish.
+Your hand-eye coordination prevents you from spilling things, cutting your fingers, or burning yourself on the stove.
+You'll need "Divided Attention" so you can watch two pots at the same time while you entertain your friends with stories about how you set a pot holder on fire the last time you made the dish.

 Focus allows you to move around from the kitchen to the table to snack and go back to the tasks that you were doing previously.